 Dependency Age Limitation Requirements Spouse None The person to whom you are legally married (if you are legally separated or divorced, your spouse is not covered).
-Children Until the earlier of 30 days The child is one of the following: after the child's 26 th birthday Your biological child, or the end of the calendar Your adopted child or one placed with year in which the child turns you in anticipation of adoption, or 26.
-Your stepchild: this includes your spouse's biological or adopted child.
-Children Until the earlier of 30 days The child: (dependent) -Your after the child's 26 th birthday • Is not married, grandchild, niece or the end of the calendar Has the same principal address as the or nephew ONLY year in which the child turns participant, or as required under the if you are the legal 26. terms of a "QMCSO" (see page 81), and when legal process is complete) • Is dependent on the participant for all of his or her annual support and maintenance and is claimed as a dependent on your tax return. --------------------------------- ---------- --
+Children Until the earlier of 30 The child is one of the following: days after the child's 26 th Your biological child, birthday or the end of the Your adopted child or one placed with you calendar year in which the in anticipation of adoption, or child turns 26. • Your stepchild: this includes your spouse's biological or adopted child.
+Children (dependent) - Your Until the earlier of 30 The child: grandchild, niece or nephew ONLY if days after the child's 26 th • Is not married, you are the legal guardian (if birthday or the end of the Has the same principal address as the application for legal guardianship is calendar year in which the participant, or as required under the terms pending, you must provide child turns 26. of a "QMCSO" (see page 81), and documentation that papers are filed • Is dependent on the participant for all of his and provide proof when legal process or her annual support and maintenance and is is complete) claimed as a dependent on your tax return.